Disease/Disorder

 The current applications for musculoskeletal ultrasound in clinical practice are broad and will continue to expand as ultrasound technology is rapidly improving.

 Improvements in equipment such as matrix array transducers is an example of the type of probes likely to play an increasing role in musculoskeletal ultrasound.
-The composition of the crystals allows for near, middle, and far field focusing at the high frequencies required for MSK application, thus providing superior resolution and tissue differentiation.47
+The composition of the crystals allows for near, middle and far field focusing at the high frequencies required for MSK application, thus providing superior resolution and tissue differentiation.47

-Three dimensional ultrasound (3DUS) provides volumetric assessment of tissues which has already seen application in fetal and cardiac assessment.47 The primary feature of 3DUS is the ability to reconstruct volumetric data in any plane, providing in-depth anatomical detail to better evaluate soft tissue, muscle and tendons, as well as improved guidance for ultrasound procedures.48,49 One limitation is the operator must hold the transducer statically as the data is acquired, rendering it susceptible to errors.50 Furthermore, specialized transducers and software are required, and unfortunately, there is no commercially available software at this time.47,49
+Three dimensional ultrasound (3DUS) provides volumetric assessment of tissues which has already seen application in fetal and cardiac assessment.47 The primary feature of 3DUS is the ability to reconstruct volumetric data in any plane, providing in-depth anatomical detail to better evaluate soft tissue, muscle and tendons, as well as improved guidance for ultrasound procedures.48,49 One limitation is the operator must hold the transducer statically as the data is acquired, rendering it susceptible to errors.50 Furthermore, specialized transducers and software are required.
+Unfortunately, there is no commercially available software at this time.47,49

-The combination of ultrasound imaging with MRI or CT data using special equipment increases diagnostic accuracy, while negating the limitations of each type of imaging.49 This can assist in guiding biopsy needles and has been demonstrated to improve the accuracy of sacroiliac joint injections.53 However, this method can be time consuming and requires significant user skill.47
+The fusion of ultrasound imaging with MRI or CT data using special equipment increases diagnostic accuracy, while negating the limitations of each type of imaging.49 This can assist in guiding biopsy needles and has been demonstrated to improve the accuracy of sacroiliac joint injections.53 However, this method can be time consuming and requires significant user skill.47

 One emerging modality to visualize the elastic properties of tissue is called elastography.
-There are several methods of elastography with the primary concept being normal tissue has a different stiffness than pathological tissues.47 Different techniques apply a type of force, such as compression (sonoelastography) or acoustic (shear wave elastography) to the area of interest and the stiffness of the tissue is measured to determine pathology.49 The application in musculoskeletal disorders is to evaluate soft tissues, muscles, and tendons.
-Studies have demonstrated that elastography can differentiate between stiffer, healthy tendons and softer, symptomatic patients with tendinopathies with excellent diagnostic accuracy.54,55,56It can also be employed to monitor treatment and training protocols in athletes with tendinopathies, without the use of expensive MRI scans.47,4945,47At present, the transducer frequencies used are not high enough to study the most superficial structures with clarity, but there is promising results for the future.47
+There are several methods of elastography with the primary concept being normal tissue has a different stiffness than pathological tissues.47 Different techniques apply a type of force, such as compression (sonoelastography) or acoustic (shear wave elastography) to the area of interest and the stiffness of the tissue is measured to determine pathology.49 The application in musculoskeletal disorders is to evaluate soft tissues, muscles and tendons.
+Studies have demonstrated that elastography can differentiate between stiffer, healthy tendons and softer, symptomatic patients with tendinopathies with excellent diagnostic accuracy.54,55,56 It can also be employed to monitor treatment and training protocols in athletes with tendinopathies, and postoperative evaluation of rotator cuff muscles for healing without the use of expensive MRI scans.47,49,45,47,74 There has also been some diagnostic utility seen for Achilles tendinopathy, median mononeuropathy at the wrist, and plantar fasciopathy.75 However, it is worth noting that the current studies on shear-wave elastography require further research and standardization to ensure the reliability of elastography measurements.75-77 At present, the transducer frequencies used are not high enough to study the most superficial structures with clarity, but there are promising results for the future.47

-Trigger finger A1 pulley release and carpal tunnel transection are examples of procedures that are showing improved outcomes in comparison to open surgery.49,57,58Ultrasound guided tendon fenestration or tenotomy, involves passing a needle through a chronic tendinopathy in order to cause an acute reaction that is theoretically more likely to heal.59 When used with ultrasound, it can enhance the accuracy and guidance of the fenestrating needle.49 It is an alternative to surgical procedures and although some preliminary studies have shown improvement in symptoms, more long term research is required.59 Tenex, a handheld instrument for ultrasound guided percutaneous ultrasonic tenotomy has been approved by the FDA to debride and emulsify tendinopathic tissue.
-In a case series, Tenex was shown to provide lasting symptom relief from lateral epicondylosis 3 years post procedure.47,60 In chronic exertional compartment syndrome, the standard treatment is a surgical fasciotomy which has a high complication rate and may take 6-12 weeks to return to preprocedural activity levels.
-In cadaveric models, ultrasound guided fasciotomies of the anterior and lateral compartments of the lower extremity with a spinal needle or meniscotome have been successfully performed, with no neurovascular injuries reported.
-Although the clinical significance is yet to be known, these minimally invasive procedures may potentially become the new standard.61
+Advancements in technology have given rise to ultrasound guided percutaneous procedures which are minimally invasive and are associated with lower risk of infection, wound dehiscence, decreased pain while having faster healing and return to activities compared to surgical approaches.57 Trigger finger A1 pulley release and carpal tunnel transection are examples of procedures that are showing improved outcomes in comparison to open surgery.49,57,58 Ultrasound guided tendon fenestration or tenotomy, involves passing a needle through a chronic tendinopathy in order to cause an acute reaction that is theoretically more likely to heal.59 When used with ultrasound, it can enhance the accuracy and guidance of the fenestrating needle.49 It is an alternative to surgical procedures and although some preliminary studies have shown improvement in symptoms, more long term research is required.59 Tenex, a handheld instrument for ultrasound guided percutaneous ultrasonic tenotomy is approved by the FDA in order to debride and emulsify tendinopathic tissue.
+In a case series, Tenex was shown to provide lasting symptom relief from lateral epicondylosis 3 years post procedure.47,60 In chronic exertional compartment syndrome, the standard treatment is a surgical fasciotomy which has a high complication rate and take 6-12 weeks to return to preprocedural activity levels.
+In cadaveric models, ultrasound guided fasciotomies of the anterior and lateral compartments of the lower extremity have been successfully performed, with no neurovascular injuries reported.
+Although the clinical significance is yet to be known, these minimally invasive procedures may potentially become the new standard of care.61

 Ultrasound has also been utilized in pre-operative planning.
 Ultrasound measurements of the quadriceps tendon have been used to help plan the intraoperative diameter of the autograft in ACL reconstruction.
 Ultrasound can also be used to evaluate the morphology of the tendon being used.
-It is unknown if this will lead to better outcomes, but these are exciting applications in pre-operative planning.62
+It is unknown if this will lead to better outcomes, but there are exciting applications in pre-operative planning.62

 Gaps in the Evidence-Based Knowledge